abetusk/2d/halloween/bat-patch/README.md

 License
 ---

-Everything in this directory, unless explicitely stated otherwise, is under a CC0 license.
+Everything in this directory, unless explicitly stated otherwise, is under a CC0 license.